 Once, Reeves dressed up as a poor farmer and tracked several robbery suspects to a remote cabin.
 He staged his wagon as if it were stuck in mud and then waited.
 Worried that the stuck wagon would draw attention to their location, the fugitives attempted to free it.
 When the fugitives were distracted with the wagon, Bass drew his revolvers from concealment and ordered them to de-arm and surrender.
 They of course did just that.
 He eventually took six fugitives from the cabin and marched them to the jail.

 Bass once investigated a murder in which the suspect had been encountered with a bloody axe and crimson-stained clothing.
 The suspect’s explanation was that he had killed a rabbit earlier in the day.
 Bass searched the man’s campsite and located two separate fires, one built directly under a tree.
 One of the first rules of investigation is that actions have motives.
 Bass recognized that there was no logical explanation for a fire beneath a tree except to conceal a crime scene.
 He removed the embers and located the blood-soaked soil, then excavated the section and bagged it for evidence.
-The man was convicted by Judge Parker and hanged at Fort Smith.
+Judge Parker convicted the man and had him hanged at Fort Smith.

 Unfortunately, Bass’ son had difficulties in his marriage and caught his wife with another man.
 At the apex of his anger, Bass’ son beat the man, killed his unfaithful wife, and fled into the Indian Territory.
 The murder warrant issued for Reeves’ son sat on U.S. Marshal Bennett’s desk for several days; no one wanted to arrest the son of the great Bass Reeves.

-Early in his career, Bass got in an argument with a cook in his posse.
+Bass himself was charged with murder earlier in his career.
+Bass got in an argument with a cook in his posse.
 According to witnesses, Reeves was trying to remove a cartridge from his Winchester rifle when the rifle went off and the bullet struck the cook in the neck.
 Reeves was emphatic that it was an accident, while others said he shot the cook in anger.
 This mistake came with a price for the Reeves family.
 While charged with murder, he was suspended from duty and forced to sell his house and spend his savings.
 Though he earned four times what the average marshal made, the trial cost him everything.

 After being found not guilty, he was reinstated as deputy marshal.
 He continued selfless service until Oklahoma earned its statehood in 1907.
-Then, instead of retiring, he was hired as a city police officer in Muskogee.
+Then, instead of retiring, the city of Muskogee hired him as a police officer.

 By 1904 at age 66, Bass was still very active and still hunting violent fugitives.
 He’d patrol the city using a cane for mobility.
-Years before, he had been shot in the leg in a shootout with a young man in a saloon.
+Years before, a young man shot Bass in the leg during a shootout in a saloon.
 The young man wanted to test the Invincible Marshal and his renowned skill with six-guns.
 Bass won and later told the doctor that most shooters could not shoot both fast and straight.